mtxadmin/zabbix/DFS-R/README.md

     - Check for errors
     - Script will detect all DFS-R folders and add appropriate keys in zabbix (via Zabbix API)

-3. Add script to Windows task scheduler:
+3. Add script to Windows task scheduler:<br>
     "Create Task.."

-    - In General tab:
+    - In General tab:<br>
 	Name: enter any task name as you wish.
 For instance: "DFS-R backlog monitoring"

-	- "When running the task, use the following user account:"<br>
+	"When running the task, use the following user account:"<br>
 	Enter account with sufficient permissions for reading DFS-R data<br>
 	DO NOT set chechbox "Do not store password"<br>
 	Please note that NT AUTHORITY/SYSTEM will not work